Chat Completions

 Gamaliel-Specific Optional Parameters

 book_id(string): Scripture context - book ID (e.g.,"MAT","GEN","1CO")chapter(integer): Scripture context - chapter numberverses(array of integers): Scripture context - specific verse numbers (e.g.,[1, 2, 3])bible_id(string): Bible translation ID (e.g.,"eng-web","spa-niv-2022").
-Defaults to"eng-web"profile_slug(string): Pre-defined profile slug (e.g.,"universal_explorer","mature_believer").
+Defaults to"eng-web"profile(string): Pre-defined profile slug (e.g.,"universal_explorer","mature_believer").
 Defaults to"universal_explorer".
-UseGET /v1/profilesto see available options.theology_slug(string): Theological perspective (e.g.,"default","reformed","catholic").
+UseGET /v1/profilesto see available options.theology(string): Theological perspective (e.g.,"default","reformed","catholic").
 Defaults to"default".
 UseGET /v1/theologiesto see available options.max_words(integer): Maximum response length in words.
-Defaults to 300system_instructions(string): Optional tone/format instructions (e.g.,"You are speaking to high school students.
-Keep responses concise.").
-These are appended to the mandatory system messageconvert_scripture_links(boolean, optional): Whether to convert scripture references to markdown links.
-Defaults totrue.
-Whentrue, references like “Matthew 5:1-16” are converted to[Matthew 5:1-16](/read/MAT/5?verse=1-16).
-Whenfalse, references remain as plain text.skip_preflight(boolean, optional): Whether to skip preflight validation.
+Defaults to 300disable_scripture_links(boolean, optional): Whether to disable scripture link conversion.
+Defaults tofalse.
+Whenfalse(default), references like “Matthew 5:1-16” are converted to[Matthew 5:1-16](/read/MAT/5?verse=1-16)which links to the Gamaliel reader.
+Whentrue, references remain as plain text without links.skip_preflight(boolean, optional): Whether to skip preflight validation.
 Defaults tofalse.
 Whentrue, bypasses input validation and categorization.
 See “Preflight Validation” section below for details.

 Limitations